Getting Started with Teams

 Once you’ve downloaded the app you can select the Teams icon on the left side toolbar.
-The button located att the upper right allows you to create or join a team.
+The button labelled "Join or create team" (upper right corner) allows you to create or join a team.
 The gear icon at the top right allows you to manage your teams and switch the view.
 If you’re using this for your class you’ll need to create a team for the students to access.

 Click on the purple button to create a team or you can join a team using the supplied code.

 Select the purpose of the team you wish to create.
 Because Canvas is the primary tool for delivering educational content we recommend using Other for creating your class Teams page.